 How recurrent cancer is treated

-Chemotherapy is normally used to treat a recurrence of ovarian, fallopian tube, and peritoneal cancer.
+Chemotherapy is typically used to treat a recurrence of ovarian, fallopian tube, and peritoneal cancer.
 A primary goal of the treatment of recurrent disease is to reduce or prevent symptoms of the disease while keeping the side effects of treatment to a minimum.
 Treatment for women with recurrent disease is generally based on the time since her last treatment using a platinum chemotherapy drug.
 Platinum chemotherapy drugs include carboplatin and cisplatin.
 There is also evidence that surgery may be an effective option for certain patients with recurrent disease, and this should be discussed with your gynecologic oncologist.

 If the cancer comes back more than 6 months after platinum chemotherapy, doctors call it "platinum-sensitive disease."
 If the cancer returns in less than 6 months after platinum chemotherapy, doctors call it “platinum-resistant disease.”
 However, doctors are now starting to consider other factors than just the cancer's previous response to platinum chemotherapy when deciding which treatment to use for recurrent ovarian, fallopian tube, and peritoneal cancers.